electron/electron/docs/api/command-line-switches.md

 Sets the minimum required version of XDG portal implementation to `version` in order to use the portal backend for file dialogs on linux.
-File dialogs will fallback to using gtk or kde depening on the desktop environment when the required version is unavailable.
+File dialogs will fallback to using gtk or kde depending on the desktop environment when the required version is unavailable.
 Current default is set to `3`.

 ## Node.js Flags